-In 2010, grocer SuperValu realized it had become big—perhaps too big.
+A few years ago, grocer SuperValu realized it had become big—perhaps too big.
 Operating in 44 states with 135,000 employees and 10 distinct store brands from Albertsons to Jewel-Osco to Shaw’s, it had good people with plenty of ideas but no way to share them.
 A sprawling, disconnected workforce was hurting business.

 “Like any other company we have lots of silos, and since we have done lots of acquisitions, we have lots of pockets humming along independently,” says Erin Grotts, the director of internal communications.
 “To win, we needed to act like one company.”

 The company adopted an internal social media tool in hopes of fostering cooperation and collaboration among its provinces.
-Early indications are that SuperValu’s use of Yammer software is contributing to higher sales, Grotts says.
+SuperValu’s use of Yammer software is contributing to higher sales, Grotts says.
 Like SuperValu, more and more companies are turning to social media as a way to tap the innovation and talent that leaders know could blossom, if the right people could connect.
 How can your organization use social media to solve problems and create a sense of community?

 SuperValu uses Yammer, a platform for internal collaboration, to create working groups.
 One group brings together deli managers and another liquor departments, while still others connect managers that work in different chains but serve the same sort of market, such as a Latino neighborhood, a college town or a beach community.